• Skip to secondary menu

 All in all, for materials I believe I spent around $1200-1300.
 Now it can be more or less depending on the cost of materials in your area.
 And I don’t even want to add in the gas, food, and Starbucks every other day when I made a material run because I forgot something!
 Lol!

-Alright, you ready to become a crazy chicken lady and build your very own chicken coop and love your chickens like family?😂 Here are the plans!
+Alright, are you ready to become a crazy chicken lady and build your very own chicken coop and love your chickens like family?😂 Here are the chicken coop plans!

 I separated the plans up a bit because it is a lot for one file.
 The plans and tutorials for the other parts of the coop are below, but if you sign up for the email once you will receive all the files so you don’t have to enter your email 5 times!
 Lol!